Distinguished Research, Scholarship, & Creative Activities Award

-The DRSCA is presented each year to a UW Bothell faculty member in recognition of scholarly or creative achievement that exemplifies the standards of excellence that are required by the research intensive education environment of University of Washington Bothell.
-The DRSCA recipient will receive an honorarium of $5,000, be recognized at spring commencement, honored at the UW Bothell Faculty Recognition Reception and at the Awards of Excellence Ceremony at UW Seattle during spring quarter.
-The recipient will be asked to provide a campus-wide presentation of his-her work as well as a presentation for first-year students.
+The DRSCA is presented each year to a UW Bothell faculty member in recognition of scholarly or creative achievement that exemplifies the standards of excellence required by the research-intensive education environment of University of Washington Bothell.
+The DRSCA recipient will receive an honorarium, is recognized at spring commencement and is honored at the UW Bothell Faculty Recognition Reception.
+The recipient will be asked to provide a campus-wide presentation of their work as well as a presentation for first-year students.

-Distinction in or contribution to his/her scholarly field;
+- Distinction in or contribution to their scholarly field;

 Nominations will be solicited from faculty, staff, students, and community partners by the Office of the Vice Chancellor for Academic Affairs.